hellt/netdevops.me/blog/posts/2017/hugo_gitlab_cloudflare.md

 - Gitlab
 - Cloudflare

-title: Setting up a Hugo blog with GitLab and CloudFlare

 ---

+# Setting up a Hugo blog with GitLab and CloudFlare

 [Hugo](https://gohugo.io/) gets a lot of [attention](https://www.staticgen.com/hugo) these days, it is basically snapping at the Jekyll' heels which is still the king of the hill!
 I don't know if Hugo' popularity coupled with **the fastest static-site-generator** statement, but for me "speed" is not the issue at all.
 A personal blog normally has few hundreds posts, not even close to thousands to be worried about slowness.